evanmana/cerberus/README.md

 # cerberus
-Cerberus is a Python based project which stores your accounts (username and passwords, IDs) in case you have forgot one of them.
+Cerberus is a Python based project which stores your accounts (username, passwords, emails, IDs) in case you have forgot one of them.